 FREQUENTLY ASKED QUESTIONS

-Making the granita looks like it takes too long!
+Making the lemon granita looks like it takes too long!
 Is there a substitute?

 Sure!
 Just use a good quality lemon sorbet instead.
 The hands-on work of making granita is very little, but you do need to be around the kitchen every half hour or so to stir it.